CPE/BMC Houston Charge on Credit Card or Bank Statement

 Share Your CPE/BMC Houston Experience

-Did this charge match a CenterPoint Energy payment, BillMatrix transaction, utility-bill fee, guest payment, continuing-education purchase, or unauthorized transaction?
-Share the amount, descriptor variation, payment method, and resolution below.
-Please exclude private financial and utility-account information.
+Did the charge match a CenterPoint Energy payment, guest payment, processing fee, or unauthorized transaction?
+Share the descriptor variation, general amount, payment method, and how you identified or resolved it in the comments below.

 Disclaimer

-ChargeOnMyCard.com is an independent consumer-information website and is not affiliated with CPE/BMC, CenterPoint Energy, BillMatrix, Fiserv, CPE Inc., any utility company, payment processor, card network, bank, or financial institution.
-The CenterPoint Energy and BillMatrix identification is based on historical payment information and consumer reports and should be confirmed using your own account records, CenterPoint Energy, and your card issuer.
+ChargeOnMyCard.com is an independent consumer-information website and is not affiliated with CPE/BMC, CenterPoint Energy, BillMatrix, any payment processor, card network, bank, or financial institution.
+The identification of CPE/BMC Houston as a likely CenterPoint Energy payment is based on available payment information and consumer reports and should be confirmed using your own account records, CenterPoint Energy, and your card issuer.

 charge of 102.04